GemKids Introduces African Students to Natural Resources and Future Potential

 September 2, 2015

-Local students from Five Rand Primary School in Okahanadja, a small town in Namibia, participated in GIA’s GemKids program in March 2015 in association with local company NamGem.
+Local students from Five Rand Primary School in Okahanadja, a small town in Namibia, participated in GIA’s GemKids programme in March 2015 in association with local company NamGem.
 Okahanadja is a rich source of diamonds and gemstones; many of the students’ parents work in mining-related jobs.

-The students were able to learn about and identify stones they encounter on a daily basis, often at home.
+The students were able to learn about and identify stones that they encounter on a daily basis, often at home.

-“I am very honored to be part of this event as we are investing in the youth, especially those who are from underprivileged backgrounds.
+“I am very honoured to be part of this event as we are investing in the youth, especially those who are from underprivileged backgrounds.
 This opens many doors and windows of opportunity for them,” said the mayor of Okahandja, Her Worship Valerie Aron.

-Secondary students from four local schools had the opportunity to learn about the natural resources that are an integral part of their local economy and tour the Gem Fair’s trading booths.
+Secondary school students from four local schools had the opportunity to learn about the natural resources that are an integral part of their local economy and tour the Gem Fair’s trading booths.